 D. Clinical Participants must provide truthful and accurate information about their COVID-19 vaccination status.

-E. Employees, Students, and Visitors who have COVID Symptoms or have a close contact with a person who has a COVID Case should follow the guidance for face coverings and testing in the COVID Reporting Procedure.
+VII.
+COVID Case.
+Employees, Students, and Visitors who have COVID Symptoms or have a close contact with a COVID Case are encouraged to follow the CDC Guidance on Isolation and Precautions for People with COVID-19.

 A. Employees who fail to comply with this Policy and/or the applicable Procedures will be subject to discipline, up to and including termination of employment.